Displaying requirements for the Spring 2024, Summer 2024, and Fall 2024 terms.

-Participants in all CMLTD program areas share a basic conviction that good design in educative matters starts with careful attention to the needs and characteristics of the individuals that the design will serve.
+Participants in all CMLTD Program areas share a basic conviction that good design in educative matters starts with careful attention to the needs and characteristics of the individuals that the design will serve.
 For example, the ability to understand the individual through empirical research and empathic engagement will make the design of instructional technology not only technically proficient but educationally valuable as well.
-In all, this attention to the individual in society and culture defines the technological humanism we seek through all components of the programs in CMLTD—a humanism that combines the use of sophisticated technology with humane commitments for guiding purposes.
+In all, this attention to the individual in society and culture defines the technological humanism we seek through all components of the degree programs in CMLTD—a humanism that combines the use of sophisticated technology with humane commitments for guiding purposes.

 Master of Arts (32 points required)

-To earn the Master of Arts (M.A.), students must satisfactorily complete 32 points of coursework and an integrative project.
+To earn the Master of Arts (M.A.) degree, students must satisfactorily complete 32 points of coursework and an integrative project.
 In CMLTD programs, the M.A. degree serves two main functions: a mark of entry-level professional qualifications in the fields covered and a grounding for further, more advanced specialization in the field.

 Students must take coursework totaling at least 32 points.
 The following are required: